Graduate Midwife Program

 Employment for 53 weeks with commencement in January, February or May 2024.

 Graduate midwives participate in TeamCare and gain experience in the provision of care for women during pregnancy, labour and birth and the postnatal period.

 The TeamCare Model focuses on continuity of care/carers and promotes true collegiality between disciplines in the care of birthing women.

 Professional development days

 Professional development days are provided throughout the year, occurring more frequently early in the year.
 These days are tailored to meet the specific needs of your graduate group and cover a broad range of topics that promote creative and reflective midwifery best practice.
-They are complimented with individual tutorials and a comprehensive inservice program.
+They are complemented with individual tutorials and a comprehensive in-service program.

 The Women's offers an abundance of learning opportunities - we provide a comprehensive range of services available to women, many specialist practitioners and a variety of education programs available to staff.

 We understand the importance of regular feedback and provide a structured three-month performance review program.
 Together, we discuss your progress and identify ongoing learning needs to help you consolidate and develop your midwifery practice.